nikolanoxon/CarND/T1P2_traffic_sign_classifier/writeup.md

 ![alt text][image7] ![alt text][image8]

 Difficulties:
-1. Could be mistaken with other speed signs due to the low resolution of the text
+1. 30 kph sign could be mistaken with other speed signs due to the low resolution of the text
-2. Shares features with other signs related to passing.
+2. No Passing sign shares features with other signs with vehicles in them.
-3. In poor lighting, the yellow could be indistinguishable from the white background
+3. Priority Road: In poor lighting, the yellow could be indistinguishable from the white background
-4. Shares basic feature of white on red with many signs.
+4. No Vehicles: Shares basic feature of white on red with many signs.
-5. Many fine details may be hard for the network to differentiate.
+5. Road Work: Many fine details may be hard for the network to differentiate.
 Looks very similar to the children crossing sign.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### 2. Discussion on external signs

 Here are the results of the prediction: